|

 GYNETH:

-Arthurian legend name of the daughter of King Arthur, in Sir Walter Scott's The
+Arthur, in Sir Walter Scott's The

-(Gyöngyi): Hungarian name meaning "pearl."
+GYÖNGYI: Hungarian name meaning "pearl."

-(Györgyi): Feminine form of Hungarian György, meaning
+GYÖRGYI: Feminine form of Hungarian

 "earth-worker, farmer."

-(Györgyike): Pet form of Hungarian Györgyi, meaning
+GYÖRGYIKE: Pet form of Hungarian

 "earth-worker, farmer."